Three verses in the New Testament include the word “pastor” (in various forms): Ephesians 4:11, Acts 20:28, and 1 Peter 5:2.

 The modern-day “pastor” system is as much a departure from the New Testament pattern of church organization as is an ecclesiastical hierarchy.
 No one man can assume the role of “the pastor,” whether by title or by practice, for a congregation.
 Neither can a congregation delegate one man to be the sole church manager, regardless of the unanimity of vote or the crises at hand.

 The Lord’s plan is for qualified men to serve together over a single, autonomous congregation.
 Less than ideal circumstances never justify unscriptural arrangements in church matters — any more than a lack of water justifies sprinkling as an alternate form of New Testament baptism.

 By considering these New Testament passages, we conclude that all pastors are ministers (i.e., servants), but not all ministers are pastors.

 Ministers, or preachers of the gospel, primarily work in the study and teaching of the Word (1 Tim.
 4:15-16; 2 Tim.
 4:2-5).
 They may function as a pastor/elder as well, if they are qualified.
 The apostle Peter was both a preacher and elder (1 Pet.
 5:1).
 And Paul indicates that there may be elders who devote themselves full-time to the work of teaching the Word (1 Tim.
 5:17).

 It is the case, however, that many preachers labor in congregations in cooperation with pastors/elders, as did Timothy and Titus.

-These complimentary roles of service were designed by Christ to lead all members to serve God according to their abilities (Eph.
+These complementary roles of service were designed by Christ to lead all members to serve God according to their abilities (Eph.
 4:12).
 In that respect, all Christians should be “ministers” of the gospel.
 Working together with preachers and elders, the whole congregation can grow according to the Lord’s plan.